laforge49/JActor2/README.md

 1. A Plant is created.
 Plant provides the operating context for the reactors, including a common thread pool.
 2. A blade, A, is created, which in turn creates its own reactor.
 3. A request bound to blade A, Start, is created.
-The Start request is passed to A's reactor and the main thread waits for an assured response or an exception.
+4. The Start request is passed to A's reactor.
+5. The main thread waits for an assured response or an exception.
 (A [ReactorClosedException](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/reactors/ReactorClosedException.html) is thrown if the Start request hangs.)
-4. The plant is closed.
+6. The plant is closed.

 Asynchronous Send
 -----